 I was first introduced to this practice in 2005 by Daniel Villasenor/ Zhenzan Dao, at the Portland-based Te School.
 There were classes in qigong and tai chi, along with regular lectures on Daoism.
 In 2011, Zhenzan chose Santa Fe, New Mexico in which to establish a school.
-I relocated from Portland to study at his MogaDao Institute.
+I relocated from Portland to study at their MogaDao Institute.

 In addition to my own dedicated home practice, I have accumulated hundreds of hours of Qigong classroom instruction over the years.
 I have also studied with several Qigong Masters.
-My teachings includes various Qigong series developed by Zhenzan Dao: Morning Medical, Yin Tonifying, Yang Tonifying, and the four Seasonal Transition Forms.
+My teachings include various Qigong series developed by Zhenzan Dao: Morning Medical, Yin Tonifying, Yang Tonifying, and the four Seasonal Transition Forms.

 While at the Institute, I also regularly attended Zhenzan’s yoga classes, which were taught with an energetic understanding.
 Other instruction included Meditation, Internal Alchemy, Gong Fu, and Sexuality work.
 Many focused workshops and several annual week-long Intensives served to deepen the study.

-“The MogaDao Institute is a root school in the ancient daoist sense of the term.
-It is a place of cultivation to which students can come to study in a sacred context, and with the most precise instruction, the arts of yoga, qigong, meditation, and daoist philosophy.
+“The MogaDao Institute is a root school in the ancient Daoist sense of the term.
+It is a place of cultivation to which students can come to study in a sacred context, and with the most precise instruction, the arts of yoga, qigong, meditation, and Daoist philosophy.
 The school is founded on the belief that each of these disciplines communicates essentially with the others toward the development of a vital, healthy body”.

 Additional Qigong Workshops with other Masters: